cedrickchee/personal-website/_posts/2020-04-21-career-and-code-retreat-retro-16-years-working-in-tech.md

 #### Fast.ai International Fellowship

-I was accepted into Fast.ai International Fellowship 2018 programme.
+I was accepted into Fast.ai International Fellowship 2018 program.
 As a fellow, I worked on a variety of data science and deep learning projects such as:

 - [Awesome BERT NLP](https://github.com/cedrickchee/awesome-bert-nlp) repo - I have been tracking and researching Transformers networks and transfer learning in NLP for more than a year.
 Along the way, I share and update the repo with stuffs I find awesome.
 - I wrote a [Deep Learning for Coders book](https://cedrickchee.gitbook.io/knowledge) based on my learnings and notes that I took while studying Stanford CS231 CNN, Stanford CS224 NLP, Coursera Machine Learning, and fast.ai courses.